materialsvirtuallab/nano266/labs/lab3/README.md

 energies to within 1 meV.

 1. Calculate the ground state energy of Fe in both the bcc and hcp structure.
    Two template files are provided for bcc and hcp.
 A run_pw.py file is also provided that works for bcc, but you need to modify it as appropriate to work for hcp.
+In the case of hcp, celldm(3), which is the c/a ratio that needs to be provided.
+Try the following values of c/a ratio: [1.72,1.73,1.74].
 2. Varying the volume of the cell calculate when the hcp structure becomes more favorable than the bcc one.
 Note that it is important when comparing energies that the $k$-point samplings for both systems are comparable and